Uptown Theatre (Chicago): Current restoration efforts

-In 1990, a group of preservationists persuaded the then owners to donate important interior fixtures from the Uptown, specifically to be used in future preservation and restoration projects.
-Through the efforts of civil engineer, Curt Mangel, it was arranged that the fixtures would be stored by wealthy collector, Jasper Sanfilippo, at his estate in Barrington Hills, Illinois.
+In 1990, a group of preservationists persuaded the then-owners to donate important interior fixtures from the Uptown, specifically to be used in future preservation and restoration projects.
+Through the efforts of civil engineer Curt Mangel, it was arranged for the fixtures to be stored by wealthy collector Jasper Sanfilippo at his estate in Barrington Hills, Illinois.

 In 2006, the exterior was extensively secured and terra cotta pieces were cataloged and stored for future restoration efforts.
-A May 21, 2007 article in Crain's Chicago Business described the Uptown Theatre as "suddenly a hot property," as three national entertainment companies were in competition to purchase, restore and reopen the Uptown Theatre.
+A May 21, 2007 article in Crain's Chicago Business described the Uptown Theatre as "suddenly a hot property," as three national entertainment companies were in competition to purchase, restore and reopen the venue.